donovanglover/nix-config/help/vim.md

     - Select the lines you want to comment out with `j/k`
     - Press `x` to delete the first character, repeatedly if necessary
     - Exit the mode as usual

+## Other Commands

+These commands may get used from time to time, but aren't used enough to warrant keybindings.

+- Switch between soft and hard tabs: `:set expandtab!`
+    - Note that you should never have to use this since the repository should have an `.editorconfig`
+- Toggle wrap: `:set wrap!`
+    - Most of the time you don't want to hide text in a text editor, especially vim
+- Resize windows placed on top of each other (as opposed to side by side): `:<N>winc <+/-/=>`
+    - `N` is the number of units to increment / decrement the window size by.
+    - Do not use `N` when using `=`.
+    - Most of the time you shouldn't have to deal with these kinds of window sizes.
+Instead, prefer vertical splits and `<C-w> + >` / `<C-w> + <` / `<C-w> + =`

 ## Plugin Specific